NYUDataBootcamp/website/content/mba_outline.md

 **Summary:**  Exam review, followed by applications to get us thinking about interesting datasets and how to work with them.

 ---
 ## Topic 7.
-Midterm Exam: November 7
+Midterm Exam: March 27

 **Posted after class:** Exam with answers